Sci-Hook/language-accepter/README.md

 It can also be configured with a JSON by giving the name of the above JSON file in `languageParser`.

-# Contributors

-This software package is developed and provided by the Sci-Hook Organization.
-It is actively developed by [Emirhan Gerçeker](https://github.com/lim10tech).

 # License

 This package is made available as open-source under the [MIT License](https://github.com/Sci-Hook/language-accepter/blob/main/LICENSE).
 It is open for development, modification and free use.
 You can use the package in your personal or organizational projects, you don't need permission from anywhere.
 Attribution to the developers and Sci-Hook is appreciated but not legally required.